-- 6.13 In 2012, the Labour Department continued to adopt a proactive strategy to tackle the problem of non-payment of wages at source through enhancing publicity and promotion, stepping up enforcement and prosecution, and making use of the early warning system set up in collaboration with trade unions to gather relevant intelligence.
-We also proactively monitored selected sectors and establishments with a view to forestalling and detecting cases of wages default at an early stage and intervening early to tackle the problem. - 6.14 In 2012, the department continued to step up prosecution against employers and responsible persons of companies for wage offences.
+- 6.11 In 2013, LD continued to adopt a proactive strategy to tackle the problem of non-payment of wages at source through enhancing publicity and promotion, stepping up enforcement and prosecution, and making use of the early warning system set up in collaboration with trade unions to gather relevant intelligence.
+We also proactively monitored selected sectors and establishments with a view to forestalling and detecting cases of wages default at an early stage and intervening early to tackle the problem. - 6.12 In 2013, LD continued to step up prosecution against employers and responsible persons of companies for wage offences.
 We conducted territory-wide blitz inspections to workplaces to detect wage offences.
 Labour inspectors actively interviewed employees during inspections and conducted investigation speedily into the suspected offences.
-The Employment Claims Investigation Division continued to vigorously conduct prompt investigation into suspected wage offences under the EO.
-Prosecutions were taken out against employers and company responsible persons whenever sufficient evidence was available.

-6.15 In 2012, 713 summonses were heard in respect of wage offences.
-The number of convicted summonses was 525.
-During the year, one employer was given suspended sentence for wage default.
-In addition, community service orders were imposed on two employers for committing wage offences.
-A company and its responsible person were fined a total of \$320,000 in one prosecution case.
-In the year, the Labour Department secured convictions for 75 summonses relating to default of awards made by the Labour Tribunal or Minor Employment Claims Adjudication Board.
-One employer was ordered to perform community service.
+The Employment Claims Investigation Division continued to vigorously conduct prompt investigation into suspected wage offences under EO.
+Prosecutions were taken out against employers and company responsible persons whenever sufficient evidence was available. - 6.13 In 2013, 592 summonses were heard in respect of wage offences.
+The number of convicted summonses was 443.
+During the year, one employer was imprisoned for wage default and two company directors were given suspended sentences.
+A company and its director were fined a total of \$80,000 in one prosecution case.
+In the year, LD secured convictions for 127 summonses relating to default of awards made by the Labour Tribunal (LT) or Minor Employment Claims Adjudication Board.
+Community service orders were imposed on two company directors for committing wage offences and default of awards made by LT.
 These sentences sent a strong message to employers on the seriousness of wage defaults.